 All permit applications must be submitted using the appropriate application form:

-Application forms may be submitted in person at Seabrook Island Town Hall during regular business hours, by email to Lynda Stearns, License & Permit Specialist, at email@example.com or by mail to: Town of Seabrook Island, 2001 Seabrook Island Road, Seabrook Island, SC 29455.
+Application forms may be submitted in person at Seabrook Island Town Hall during regular business hours, by email to Nichole Nettles, License and Permit Official, at email@example.com or by mail to: Town of Seabrook Island, 2001 Seabrook Island Road, Seabrook Island, SC 29455.

 Properties which are subject to the covenants and restrictions of any property owners' association and/or regime must submit a letter of approval from their respective association and/or regime with their permit application.